 When talking about ‘how do credit cards work’, we have to mention penalty APR.
 If you make a late payment, the bank may reset your interest rate to a higher “penalty” rate.
 These rates are very high.
 If you find yourself paying a “penalty APR,” you should try to pay off the entire balance as quickly as possible.

 Minimum Finance Charge

 If you have a low balance, the minimum finance charge can be a large percentage.
 If you allow a $10 balance to carry over, for example, and the minimum finance charge was $1, you’d effectively be paying 10%.
 Be sure to pay off small balances to avoid high minimum finance charges.

 How Do Credit Cards Work Wrap-Up

 So how do credit cards work?
-If you use a credit card responsibly and pay off the bill in full every month, credit cards are an incredible financial tool that can offer value on items that are important to you such as travel or for growing your business.
+If you use a credit card responsibly and pay off the bill in full every month, credit cards are an incredible financial tool that can offer value on items that are important to you such as travel or for growing your business with travel rewards.
 If you end up paying fees and interest, the costs can be greater than the rewards.
 Analyze your budget, monthly purchases, and spending goals to help you best determine the card for you.